What is anxiety?

 Signs and symptoms of Generalised Anxiety Disorder (GAD)

-- Feeling worried all the time
+- Feeling worried for a large majority of the time

 - Feeling tired